 Unfortunately, Joseph Smith, who was the only individual who could definitively explain his motives and intentions, left no personal record about these matters.
-Clues can be found in his revelations, sermons, and a hodge-podge of statements collected from newspapers, memoirs, affidavits, and notebooks.
-Most sources are second-hand, late, and may suffer from reliability issues.
+Some clues can be found in his revelations, sermons, and a hodge-podge of statements collected from newspapers, memoirs, affidavits, and notebooks, but most sources are second-hand, late, and may suffer from reliability issues.

 A Reluctant Polygamist?

 Critics balk at the suggestion that Joseph Smith reluctantly established plural marriage.
 But in doing so, they rely on their own intuition while ignoring statements from many of Joseph’s contemporaries that attest to his hesitancy.

 Some of Joseph’s closest associates wrote late in life that an angel commanded him to marry plural wives, and he initially resisted that directive.1